IDMNYU/audiolab/docs/serge.md

 #### Divide-by-N Comparator

 The **Divide-by-N Comparator (÷N COM)** is a circuit designed by Tcherepnin in 1979.
 The circuit is in two sections which have linked functionality.
 The bottom half of the module is a signal comparator, with a pulse output when one voltage rises above another.
-Thee top half counts the pulses from the bottom half, emitting its own pulses every *N* steps (hence the name) in increments up to 31.
+The top half counts the pulses from the bottom half, emitting its own pulses every *N* steps (hence the name) in increments up to 31.
 An additional output generates a "staircase" DC wave that rises with the number of steps coming from the comparator.

 <img src = "./img/serge824_2_6.png" width="10%" title="÷N Com" alt="÷N Com">